 Having a strategy

 Back to the shopping centre, with that annoying guy dressed in the Koala suit, or yellow vest, or… you know the one.
 How can we cultivate a feeling of abundance when we feel we are being coerced into handing over our cash, jostled into signing up for a direct debit or just plain guilted into taking action?
 Here is my strategy.

 As with anything important, we want to make our decisions from the conscious part of our brain.
-Making on the spot decisions about whether to donate to a charity is more likely to be made from a place of panic, guilt or some other subconscious emotional pattern.
-In association with your budget, decide on how much you can and want to donate.
+Making on-the-spot decisions about whether to donate to a charity is more likely to be made from a place of panic, guilt or some other subconscious emotional pattern.
+In association with your budget, decide how much you can and want to donate.
 There isn’t a right or wrong amount here, it is whatever you feel most comfortable (and abundant) committing to.